Woke Up Dead

 “I never got a chance to tell Sam I love him!”

 These are young Jennie Carmichael’s dying thoughts.
 A tragic accident is ending her life—and she’s never told her boss, private eye Sam Magee, how much she loves him.
-She was too timied—why would attractive Sam care for his shy, wheelchair-bound assistant?
-As Jennie’s lifelight fades, an incredible sadness fills her.
+She was too timid—why would attractive Sam care for his shy, wheelchair-bound assistant?
+As Jennie’s life light fades, an incredible sadness fills her.

 Then a miracle happens, Jennie awakens to find she has been given a second chance.
 She’s elated—until she discovers she has returned to life in the body of Maxine Lizbon—Sam’s detested ex-wife.